TomatenKuchenDEV/docs/docs/sync.md

 ---
 title: Syncing logs & bans
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-The bot can also sync logs and bans as well as unbans across multiple servers.
+description: The bot can also sync logs and bans as well as unbans across multiple servers.
 ---

 ## Setup general {#setup}